kolypto/py-mongosql/README.md

         It does not throw `InvalidColumnError` because that's likely your error, not an error of the API user :)

 * `InvalidQueryError`: cannot merge because the relationship has a filter on it

+### `MongoQuery.get_final_query_object() -> dict`
+Get the final Query Object dict (after all handlers have applied their defaults).

+This Query Object will contain the name of every single handler, including those that were not given any input.

+Returns `dict`